GrumpyCockatiel/Azure-Functions-Example/README.md

   </ItemGroup>
 ```

-Yes, like I said above, the OutputType is `exe`
+Yes, like I said above, the OutputType is `exe`.

+You can run the functions locally and then test them with Postman.
+If you install Azurite, you can test uploading files to Azure Blobs.

 ## Ping